SkyTruth/pybossa_tools/README.md

 Django template inheritance is used to share code between apps.
 The applion definition from app.json available as template variables.
 In particular, {{short_name}} is used for the application name to ensure that renaming apps on the fly during upload, using the -r flag will work.

+# Utilities

+## convert.py
+Converts between Pybossa tasks.json format and a geojson container format allowing you to sort through and filter the tasks visually in e.g. QGis, and then convert them back for import into Pybossa.

+Usages:

+    convert.py tasks.json > tasks.geojson
+    convert.py tasks.geojson > tasks.json